Poll: Workplace equality stalls for women even as perceptions improve

 “While Americans have become less judgmental about working mothers, this is a story about taking one step forward and one step back," says Corrie Hunt of Hart Research, which conducted the poll along with Public Opinion Strategies.
 “As Americans, we’ve become more willing to say the right things about women in the workplace, but we haven’t put the supports in place to back it up.
 Our words have not yet been put into actions."

 Perceptions of working women who are also raising children have indeed become far more positive in the last two decades.
 In 2000, just 46 percent of Americans called it a positive development that more women are working while raising children, while 38 percent called it a negative development.
 Now?
-An overwhelming majority, nearly eight-in-ten (78 percent), call it positive, and just 14 percent disagree.
+An overwhelming majority, nearly eight in 10 (78 percent) call it positive, and just 14 percent disagree.

 (There is, however, a noticeable partisan difference.
 While a similar number of men and women —77 percent and 79 percent, respectively — say that the growing number of mothers in the workplace is a positive development, a smaller share — 61 percent — of Trump voters agree, compared to 89 percent of Clinton voters.
 More than quarter — 27 percent — of Trump voters call the increasing number of mothers in the workplace a negative development.)